devhammed/wickedstate/README.md

 ### `cloak`

-You can use this directive in conjunction with CSS to hide an element until it is ready to be processed by the library to prevent UI flashes.
+You can use this directive in conjunction with CSS to hide an element until it is ready to be processed to prevent UI flashes.

 ```html
 <style>